 Yazzie, R. (1994).
 Life comes from it: Navajo justice concepts.
 The Ecology of Justice (IC#38) pg.
 29

 Nielsen, O. Marianne and Zion, W James (2005).
 Navajo Nation Peacemaking.
 Living Traditional Justice The University of Arizona Press, Tucson.

 Broken Rainbow (highly recommended for all participants to watch before visiting the Navajo Nation!)

-Morgan Spurlock: 30 Days: Life on an Indian Reservation (on Netflix)
+Morgan Spurlock: 30 Days: Life on an Indian Reservation (on Hulu)

 Meeting with a Navajo Code Talker